orbitrs/docs/getting-started/tutorial-task-manager-videos.md

 # Task Manager Tutorial Video Guide

-This document provides a video walkthrough of the [Task Manager Tutorial](./tutorial-task-manager.md), with timestamped links to specific sections and key implementation steps.
+This document provides a comprehensive video walkthrough of the [Task Manager Tutorial](./tutorial-task-manager.md), with timestamped links to specific sections, interactive code examples, and implementation guidance.

 ## Introduction to the Video Series

-The Task Manager Tutorial video series offers a comprehensive, step-by-step guide to building a complete task management application using the Orbit UI Framework.
-These videos complement the written tutorial by showing real-time coding, explaining design decisions, and demonstrating how components interact.
+The Task Manager Tutorial video series offers a complete, step-by-step guide to building a fully functional task management application using the Orbit UI Framework.
+These videos complement the written tutorial by showing real-time coding, explaining design decisions, and demonstrating how components interact in a production-quality application.

+## Series Overview

+The complete series consists of five episodes that guide you through every aspect of building the Task Manager application:

+1. **Getting Started with Orbit** - Environment setup and project creation (15:24)
+2. **Building the Task Component** - Core components and UI structure (18:36)
+3. **State Management and Interactions** - App state and user interactions (22:15)
+4. **Filters and Storage** - Filtering tasks and local storage integration (20:42)
+5. **Polishing and Deployment** - Final touches and production build (17:51)

+Total runtime: 1 hour 34 minutes

 ## Video Episodes